 Who are you?
 What kind of life do you want?
-Shape your life by your decisions.
+Shape your life through your decisions.
 Adapt your life to who you are.

 4. Your life is good

 It’s easy to compare yourself to someone who’s doing better than you.
 No matter how successful you are, there is always someone who has more success.
-The same is true for intangible things.
+Remind yourself that the same is true for intangible things.

 You can’t compare happiness, family, health, and lifestyle with anybody else.
 Remember that your life is good the way it is.
 Why?
 Because it’s the only one you have.
 Does that mean you should not improve it?
 What makes you assume that?
 If something is good, you can still make it better.

 Believe me, I try hard to convince myself that I don’t need to work out every day.
 We all do it: “I can probably skip today.”
 No, my friend, you can NOT.
 So can’t I.